luoyyyy/Linkage/README.md

 ### 2. Install Required R Packages & Run Linkage
-There are two recommended methods to install dependencies and run the Shiny app.
 + **Manual Package Installation**
 1.Open your R or RStudio environment.
 2.Install the required packages: